skrieder/cuda_demo/README.md

 cuda_demo
 =========

-A CUDA demo for Matrix Multiply.
+A CUDA demo for various sample applications.